RedisGrafana/grafana-redis-app/README.md

 ### Open Grafana

-Open Grafana in your browser and configure Redis Data Source.
+Open Grafana in your browser, configure Redis Data Source and enable Redis Application plug-in.
 You can add as many data sources as you want to support multiple Redis databases.

 ## Feedback